-Put the above into a script, load it into Cobalt Strike, and type hello inside of a Beacon console.
-Type hello and press enter.
+Put the above into a script, load it into Cobalt Strike, and open a Beacon console.
+Then enter in the hello command and press enter.
 Cobalt Strike will even tab complete your aliases for you.
 You should see Hello World! in the Beacon console.